Legendandy/ROMA-VPS-Guide-How-to-Tunnel-ROMA-Localhost-Frontend-to-a-Public-URL/README.md

 # Comprehensive Guide on How to Tunnel your ROMA Localhost Frontend to a Public URL

+---

 ## Step 1: You'll need a VPS.

-You can get from contabo.com or PQ Hosting.
-Contabo is cheaper, you can get a vps for as low as $5 per month, but only accept card payments and require KYC.
-PQ hosting however accepts crypto payment and doesn't require KYC, but more expensive and less reliable.
+You can get from Contabo.com or PQ Hosting.
+Contabo is cheaper, you can get a vps for as low as $5 per month, but they only accept card payments and require KYC.

+PQ hosting, however accepts crypto payment and doesn't require KYC, but more expensive and less reliable than Contabo.

 ## Step 2: Install ROMA on your VPS with this guide